 Fly fishing for Tarpon

 Gardens of the Kings is a famous protected area for fly fishing for tarpon.
 Resident tarpon are present all year long and range in size from 10-to 80-pounds.
-Beginning in March, this area begins to see the larger migratory tarpon, and the fish continue to be present through August.
-These fish can be more than 150-pounds and are a true test of a fly angler’s skills.
-Depending upon conditions and seasons, tarpon waters range from shallow flats to deeper lagoons and channels.
-Fish are often sighted rolling in schools, and guides position the skiffs ahead of them for intercepting casts.
+Beginning in March, larger migratory tarpon arrive and reside through August.
+These tarpon can exceed 150-pounds, testing a fly angler’s skills.
+Depending on conditions and seasons, tarpon waters vary from shallow flats to deeper lagoons and channels.
+Fish are often sighted rolling in schools, and guides position the boats ahead of them for intercepting casts.
 They are relatively easy to spot in the wide flat areas, in three-to-six-foot deep crystal-clear waters.

 Bonefish and Permit Fishing

-Boats: They have new Dolphin Super Skiffs, with Yamaha 70-h.p. engines, that allow access to shallow water, as well as fast runs between fishing spots.
-The hull was designed with enough deep-V to slice through the waves, turn and handle beautifully; yet with a draft of only eight inches, it’s a skiff the guides can pole on the shallowest bonefish flats.
+Boats: Skiffs with Yamaha 70-HP engines, that allow access to shallow water, as well as fast runs between fishing spots.
+With a draft of only eight inches, it’s a skiff the guides can pole on the shallowest bonefish flats.
 Two anglers per boat and guide.

 Five-Star Resort | Iberostar Ensenachos